| |

 some instances, to help out at feeding time.

-way to see Wild Animal Park.
+way to see the San Diego Zoo Safari Park.
 The 1.75-mile Kilimanjaro trail, one

 of many, takes you to the big animals—lions, tigers, and elephants.